edilma/RAG-App-HackTogether/README.md

 ## Technical Overview
-Chat with own Data - ChatGPT-like Application using RAG pattern that allows to ask question to my own documents - I Used Semantic Kernel to integrate a LLM (OpenAI) using C# to orchestrate AI pluggins (Azure Cognitive Services).
-For the document embeddings I used Qdrant for the vector database and Pdfpig to extract the text content fromt the pdf files.
+Chat with own Data - ChatGPT-like Application using RAG pattern that allows to ask question to my own documents.
+The user can ask the question in any language  - I Used Semantic Kernel to integrate a LLM (OpenAI) using C# to orchestrate AI pluggins (Azure Cognitive Services).
+For the document embeddings I used Qdrant as  the vector database and Pdfpig to extract the text content fromt the pdf files.
 I used Docker to host the database.

 ## Tech Stack
 ### .Net 8.0